Prosecco & Petals

 A confetti photo is a high priority for a lot of bridal couples.
 To get a stunning confetti photograph, it is recommended to do some picture research and then tell your wedding photographers.

 Two beautiful confetti photographs not to be missed are:

 The confetti celebration is a warm-hearted way for guests to congratulate you initially and for talented photographers to get beautiful pictures.

 However, for those brides with allergies, a dislike of flowers or those just wanting to avoid precious moments lost to picking out petals from your hair and dress, below are some top-rated alternatives:

-Imagine the scene; your walking through a line of your favourite people toasting you with bubbles.
-The pictures will be classy, the smiles slightly intoxicated and, as soon as you are through, the scene will be ripe for your guests to start mingling
+Imagine the scene; you're walking through a line of your favourite people toasting you with bubbles.
+The pictures will be classy, the smiles slightly intoxicated and, as soon as you are through, the scene will be ripe for your guests to start mingling.

 For bridal couples celebrating a joining of cultures or countries, small flags waving can be a fun way to add some movement to pictures.